rene-wagner/vsgkugelberg/docs/api/README.md

 - Sensitive routes are protected with authentication middleware
 - SQL injection prevention through Prisma ORM
 - Input validation on all endpoints
-- CORS configuration should be added for production
+- CORS configuration is controlled via the `CORS_ORIGINS` environment variable (with `http://localhost:5173` allowed by default in development)

 ## Author